-The health benefits of potassium include relief from stroke, blood pressure, heart and kidney disorders, anxiety and stress, as well as enhanced muscle strength, metabolism, water balance, electrolytic functions, and nervous system.
+The health benefits of potassium include relief from stroke, high blood pressure, heart and kidney disorders, and anxiety and stress.
+It helps enhance muscle strength, metabolism, water balance, electrolytic functions, and the nervous system.

-Potassium, the third most abundant mineral in human body, is a powerful element in improving health.
+It is the third most abundant mineral in the human body and is a powerful element in improving health.
 It contains the components for maintaining a high level of well-being and an improved lifestyle.
 You should not underestimate the importance of potassium in your dietary plan.

-Apart from acting as an electrolyte, this mineral is required for keeping the heart, brain, kidney, muscle tissue and other important organ systems of the human body in good condition.
-Potassium chloride is the main variety of this mineral, and it works in association with sodium to perform a number of critical body tasks.
+Apart from acting as an electrolyte, this mineral is required for keeping the heart, brain, kidney, muscle tissue, and other important organ systems of the human body in good condition.
+Potassium chloride is the main variety of this mineral, and it works in association with sodium to perform a number of critical tasks within the body.

 Deficiency of any nutrient in the body is undesirable and potassium is not an exception.
-A diet deficient in potassium may lead to symptoms like fatigue and muscle weakness.
-Other indications for a deficiency of potassium include inactive reflexes, abnormal heartbeat, heart palpitations, anemia and severe headaches.
-Potassium-deficient people may also experience high blood pressure, pain in their intestines, swelling in their glands and diabetes as serious side effects of this deficiency.
+A diet deficient in it may lead to symptoms like fatigue and muscle weakness.
+Other indications for its deficiency include inactive reflexes, abnormal heartbeat, heart palpitations, anemia, and severe headaches.
+Potassium-deficient people may also experience high blood pressure, pain in their intestines, swelling in their glands, and diabetes as serious side effects of this deficiency.

 Important Sources of Potassium

-A balanced diet must contain a fair quantity of potassium, as per the recommendations of health experts.
-The most important dietary sources of potassium are citrus fruits, vegetables and grains.
-Also, you can get an ample amount of potassium from salmon, chicken, whole milk, fresh fruit juices and almonds.
-Apart from those, nuts, lime beans, potatoes and poultry are other products to be included in the potassium boosting list.
-However, the most important sources of potassium are avocados, bananas and coconut water.
+The most important dietary sources of potassium are citrus fruits, vegetables, and grains.
+Also, you can get an ample amount of this mineral from salmon, chicken, whole milk, fresh fruit juices, and almonds.
+Apart from those, nuts, lime beans, potatoes, and poultry are other products to be included in the ‘potassium-rich foods’ list.
+However, the important sources of this mineral also include avocados, bananas, and coconut water.

 Health Benefits of Potassium